datahub-project/datahub/metadata-ingestion/source_docs/okta.md

 ## Quickstart recipe

-Note that as a prerequisite, you should [create a DataHub Application](https://developer.okta.com/docs/guides/sign-into-web-app/aspnet/create-okta-application/) within the Okta Developer Console with full permissions to read your organization's Users and Groups.
+As a prerequisite, you should [create a DataHub Application](https://developer.okta.com/docs/guides/sign-into-web-app/aspnet/create-okta-application/) within the Okta Developer Console with full permissions to read your organization's Users and Groups.

 You can use the following recipe to get started with Okta ingestion!
 See [below](#config-details) for full configuration options.